IRAQ – The Trip

 Driving around Baghdad was torture if uninformed.
 The Green Zone is a heavily fortified area requiring a “badge” to enter.
 The 14th of July Bridge, which accesses the Green Zone was closed making for a longer drive.
 Other exits likewise were closed.
 It was also a Saturday and most businesses were closed.
 So we decided to rent the car and start driving the 500 km to Basra.

-It ended taking us approximately 11 hours with all the police checks.
+It ended up taking us approximately 11 hours with all the police checks.
 I believe they profiled people as most vehicles weren’t stopped, but we always were.
 The “captain” always was called.
 Few were short but with proper preparation, it can be much easier – have your passports and driver registration ready to hand to the policeman.
 Prepare a Google Translate message.
 This worked very well for me as they are totally unfamiliar with foreigners renting vehicles and driving around without a driver.
-Translate into Arabic and print or have ready on your computer or phone.
+Translate into Arabic and print it or have it ready on your computer or phone.

-LETTER TO IRAQ CHECK POINTS
+LETTER TO IRAQ CHECKPOINTS

 I am not conducting any business in Iraq.

-I have been traveling for over 16 years and have been to 151 United Nations countries.
+I have been travelling for over 16 years and have been to 151 United Nations countries.
 My goal is to see all 193 UN countries.
 Iraq has many World Heritage Sites and I hope to see them all.”

 Ronald V Perrier